rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 Such a calling convention could be platform independent and should be much easier to maintain.
 It could also be called normally from Rust code and might thus have use cases outside of interrupt handling, e.g. similar to functions annotated as [`#[cold]`](https://doc.rust-lang.org/reference/attributes/codegen.html#the-cold-attribute).

-Using such a calling convention, it should be able to create interrupt handler wrappers in assembly with comparable performance.
-These wrapper function would handle the platform-specific steps of interrupt handling, such as stack alignment, argument preprocessing, and the interrupt epilogue.
-Since they don't require language support for this, they don't impact the maintainability of the compiler and can evolve independently in libraries.
+Using such a calling convention, it should be possible to create interrupt handler wrappers in assembly with comparable performance.
+These wrapper functions would handle the platform-specific steps of interrupt handling, such as stack alignment, argument preprocessing, and the interrupt epilogue.
+Since no language support is required for these wrapper functions, they don't impact the maintainability of the compiler and can evolve independently in libraries.
 Using proc macros, they could even provide a similar level of usability to users.

 While this approach could be considered a good middle ground, full compiler support for interrupt calling conventions is still be the better solution from a usability and performance perspective.